There is no such thing as music. Music is not a thing at all but an activity, something that people do.

 While it is fruitful to view WAM as just another genre of world music, it may seem like an eccentric form of behaviour in many respects.
 But despite the prestige claimed for it by elites, it is far from a dominant form of musicking worldwide.

-Though the book has been criticized, it’s a refreshing and valuable tirade.
+Though the book has been criticised, it’s a refreshing and valuable tirade.
 Those deeply invested in WAM will feel threatened (tough); even ethnomusicologists have reservations about his romantic contrast with ideal local communities.

 In the final chapter he evokes a solitary African herdsman playing the flute.
 Even with no clear social relations involved, he imagines the technology of the instrument’s construction (based on personal relationships), and the generational experience involved in mastering its playing, with its different style of complexity from which musicians in Western industrial societies enjoy, and its delicate inflections, timbre, and rhythms.